-When hosting a server on a home network port forwarding is required in order to direct traffic to the host computer.
+When hosting a server on a home network port forwarding is required to direct traffic to the host computer.
 One way to think of it is that when there are multiple devices (e.g. computers and phones) connected to the LAN, the outside internet does not know which device is the Unturned server.
-In this case port forwarding specifies which LAN device is the host.
+In this case, port forwarding specifies which LAN device is the host.

 Each Unturned server uses three consecutive ports while running.
 The first is used for game traffic, the second for server list queries, and the third for communicating with the Steam backend services.